voilajsx/appkit/src/security/docs/PROMPT_REFERENCE.md

 ---

 <p align="center">
-  Built with ❤️ in India by the <a href="https://github.com/orgs/voilajsx/people">VoilaJSX Team</a> — powering modern web development.
+  Built with ❤️ in India by the <a href="https://github.com/orgs/voilajsx/people">VoilaJSX Team</a> — powering modern web
 </p>